Fiona Onasanya: Conviction and appeal

-At a retrial in December 2018, she was unanimously found guilty of perverting the course of justice.
+At a retrial in December 2018, she was found guilty of perverting the course of justice.
 Following the verdict, she was immediately suspended from the Labour Party, which also called on her to resign as an MP.
 She was expelled from the party the following day.
 Her local newspaper, the Peterborough Telegraph, also called on her to resign.

 Onasanya continued to protest her innocence, saying in a message to other Labour MPs that she was "in good biblical company along with Joseph, Moses, Daniel and his three Hebrew friends who were each found guilty by the courts of their day", and that "Christ ... was accused and convicted by the courts of his day and yet this was not his end but rather the beginning of the next chapter in his story".
 A week later, she indicated that she would not resign her seat.
 She applied to the Court of Appeal for permission to appeal against the conviction.

 On 29 January 2019, Onasanya was sentenced to three months' imprisonment, and her brother was sentenced to ten months.
 As she received a custodial sentence, but of less than 12 months, a recall petition would be started after the appeal process had concluded.
 The local Labour Party said it would "actively" campaign in favour of such a petition.
 (A custodial sentence of more than a year, including a suspended one, would have led to her being removed as an MP automatically, in accordance with the Representation of the People Act 1981.)
 In a statement on 31 January, the Attorney General's Office said it had received a request for the case to be considered under the unduly lenient sentence scheme, but on 25 February, it concluded that the sentence was not unduly lenient.
 Onasanya was released on home detention curfew from HM Prison Bronzefield in Surrey on 26 February.
 Her ability fully to participate in Parliamentary business depended on the terms of her curfew.

 On 5 March 2019, her application for permission to appeal against the conviction was refused by the Court of Appeal.
 Onasanya presented without legal counsel, legal binders or notes, and the court found "absolutely no basis" for challenging the conviction.